chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 +++

 {{< warning >}}

+- Automate 4.x will not be available for download before the end of September 2022.
+We are working on making the upgrade process a seamless experience.
+Until then, you can download Automate 3.0.49.
+Please get in touch with support for more information.

+{{< /warning >}}

+{{< warning >}}
 - Customers using only **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
 - Automate HA do not support the super market authentication with chef-server users credentials.
 - Post Migration Customer can not login with chef-server users to Supermarket.